Elevator Test Tower

 Slipforming of two silos in Guacolda, Chile – 2014

 Guacolda power plant in northern Chile.
-Züblin International GmbH, Chile SpA hired Gleitbau GmbH to slipform these two silos, which are 40 m tall.
+Züblin International GmbH, Chile SpA hired a specialist company to slipform these two silos, which are 40 m tall.
 They represent a typical application for slipforming technology.
 Recent advances in slipforming allow for much more complex shapes to be built, such as conical structures with parabolic curves from bottom to top.

 silo